Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: Synthetic Dataset

 A more comprehensive evaluation of the generated dataset was therefore undertaken.
 Nine established causal‐discovery algorithms were tested on both the Tübingen and our dataset, with performance measured by AUROC and accuracy.
 To facilitate a broader comparison, these methods were also applied to five additional synthetic datasets (including a noisy variant of our own).
 The full set of results is presented in Table \ref{methods_stats}.

 In order to compare the results shown in Table \ref{methods_stats}, the average $\ell_1$ and $\ell_2$ distances to the Tübingen dataset were computed (which can be seen in Table \ref{synth_distances}).
-However, since this metric was used for computing the optimal weight distribution for this paper's dataset, it would be unfair to just present this metric, given the clear circularity in the argument: 1) The dataset quality can be assessed by how similar different methods perform when compared with the real-world reference (the Tübingen dataset) 2) There are certain design choices in the generation process that can be fine-tuned to ensure that a selection of nine different causal discovery methods have very similar performances in both datasets.
+However, since this metric was used for computing the optimal weight distribution for this paper's dataset, it would be unfair to just present this metric, given the clear circularity in the argument: 1) The dataset quality can be assessed by how similar different methods perform when compared with the real-world reference (the Tübingen dataset) 2) The distribution of the exchangeable variables in the generation process was tuned to ensure that a selection of nine different causal discovery methods have very similar performances in both datasets.
 3) Since these nine causal discovery methods have very similar performances in both datasets, the data-generation algorithm (and the consequent synthetic dataset) is shown to be very good.
-By finetuning the dataset using the performances of some causal discovery methods, there is clear confounding in then using the same methods to assess the general similarity in performance of all causal discovery methods in the two datasets.
-Therefore, to control for this circularity, the average leave-one-out cross-validated $\ell_1$ and $\ell_2$ distances for this paper's dataset were also computed.
-Essentially, it boils down to (one by one) first computing the weights by considering all but one method, and then analyzing the difference in performance only on the left-out method.
+By finetuning the dataset using the performances of causal discovery methods, there is clear confounding in then using the same methods to assess the general similarity in performance for all causal discovery methods in the two datasets.
+Therefore, to control for this circularity, the average leave-one-out cross-validated $\ell_1$ and $\ell_2$ distances for this paper's datasets were also computed.
+It boils down to (one by one) first computing the weights by considering all but one method, and then analyzing the difference in performance only on the left-out method.